vormkracht10/laravel-google-analytics-v4/README.md

 ## About Laravel Google Analytics v4

-Laravel Google Analytics v4 is a Laravel package that allows you to easily integrate Google Analytics v4 into your Laravel application.
-With this package, you can retrieve all pageviews, events, ecommerce transactions and more from Google Analytics V4 using the API.
+Retrieve all data like pageviews, events, ecommerce transactions and more from Google Analytics version 4 using the Google API.

 ## Installation